bustle/mobiledoc-kit/CARDS.md

 many times after being added (or loaded from a Mobiledoc).
 The can do this by calling the functions passed to `env`.

-The `env.save` function accepts the argment of a payload, which is passed to later setup calls.
+The `env.save` function accepts the argument of a payload, which is passed to later setup calls.
 A minimal editable component would look like:

 ```js